 A blunt and witty Wyoming senator who became a central figure in budget battles and later a crusader for bipartisan compromise on America's fiscal future.

-Alan Simpson's political persona was forged in the wide-open spaces of Wyoming and a family tradition of public service.
-His father, Milward Simpson, served as both governor and senator, setting a high bar.
-Alan, with his towering frame and even sharper tongue, carved his own path.
-Elected to the Senate in 1978, he quickly became known as a pragmatic conservative, a skilled parliamentarian who served as Republican Whip, and a master of the acerbic one-liner.
-He worked across the aisle on landmark legislation like the Immigration Reform and Control Act of 1986.
-After retiring, he refused to fade away.
-In 2010, President Obama tapped him to co-chair the National Commission on Fiscal Responsibility and Reform with Democrat Erskine Bowles.
-The Simpson-Bowles plan, though never enacted, became a touchstone for serious deficit reduction, cementing his late-career role as a truth-telling elder statesman warning of fiscal calamity.
-He was a Republican who believed compromise was not a dirty word, but a governing necessity.
+Alan Simpson, son of Wyoming governor and senator Milward Simpson, carved his own path in the Senate.
+Elected in 1978, he served as Republican Whip, a pragmatic conservative and master of the acerbic one-liner.
+He worked across the aisle on the Immigration Reform and Control Act of 1986.
+After retiring, President Obama tapped him to co-chair the National Commission on Fiscal Responsibility and Reform with Democrat Erskine Bowles.
+The Simpson-Bowles plan, though never enacted, became a touchstone for deficit reduction.
+Simpson warned of fiscal calamity and believed compromise was a governing necessity, not a dirty word.

 1928–1945